fabrice-ducos/tclbuild/README.md

-# tclbuild 0.1.14
+# TacTCL 0.2.0
+(pronounce "tactical")

 A small, free Tcl/Tk distribution with some popular Tcl/Tk packages built from sources (it can be increased later on demand).

 IT IS NOT A REPLACEMENT FOR ActiveState Tcl.
 If you need a production-ready, stable version of Tcl, it's probably better to rely on commercially supported packages such as ActiveState's.

-tclbuild's goal is to automatically download stable sources of several popular packages and compile them on your system with your available compiler, instead of relying on precompiled binaries.
+TacTCL's goal is to automatically download stable sources of several popular packages and compile them on your system with your available compiler, instead of relying on precompiled binaries.

 It provides native and JVM builds for Tcl.
-For the JVM builds, it uses Jaclin, a TclJava fork from tclbuild's author, that supports recent versions of the JDK (JDK 10 and newer, with support for JDK 4- dropped).
+For the JVM builds, it uses Jaclin, a TclJava fork from TacTCL's author, that supports recent versions of the JDK (JDK 10 and newer, with support for JDK 4- dropped).

-*The JVM builds with modern JDK and last versions of Tcl (8.6 with TclOO support) are a unique feature of tclbuild (currently not available in other Tcl distributions)*.
+*The JVM builds with modern JDK and last versions of Tcl (8.6 with TclOO support) are a unique feature of TacTCL (currently not available in other Tcl distributions)*.

 *Properly used, they can provide a safe environment with a server-side Java security manager, and Safe Tcl running on the JVM for the controlled execution of untrusted scripts (with smooth communication between Java and Tcl layers)*